-This feature delays the actual locking of the doors until five seconds after all doors are closed.
+This feature delays the locking of the doors until five seconds after all doors are closed.

 Delayed locking can only be turned on when the Open Door Anti-Lockout feature has been turned off.
-When \bigcirc is pressed on the power door lock switch with the door open, a chime will sound three times indicating that delayed locking is active.
+When $\bigcirc$ is pressed on the power door lock switch while the door is open, a chime will sound three times indicating delayed locking is active.

-The doors will then lock automatically five seconds after all doors are closed.
-If a door is reopened before five seconds have elapsed, the five-second timer will reset once all the doors are closed again.
+The doors will lock automatically five seconds after all doors are closed.
+If a door is reopened before that time, the five-second timer will reset when all doors are closed again.

-Press on the door lock switch again, or press on the RKE transmitter, to override this feature and lock the doors immediately.
+Press $\bigcirc$ on the door lock switch again or press $\bigcirc$ on the RKE transmitter to lock the doors immediately.

-Delayed locking can be programmed.
-See Vehicle Personalization ⇔ 108.
+This feature can also be programmed.
+See Vehicle Personalization ⇔ 113.